Fung Fung

 Fung Fung (馮峰 (冯峰, Féng Fēng); 1 December 1916 – 16 February 2000) was a veteran Hong Kong actor.
 He began his career as a leading man in 1946.
 An accident in 1949 left the left side of his face paralysed, but, while no longer able to attract leading roles, he enjoyed a long career as a character actor, appearing in films alongside such stars as Jackie Chan and Sammo Hung.
-He was the father of Fung Bo Bo, a child star of the 1960s, Alice Fung, a veteran actress, and Fung Hak-On, an actor known for playing villainous roles in several kung fu/action comedies of the 1970s and 1980s.
+He was the father of Fung Bo Bo, a child star of the 1960s, Alice Fung So-bor, a veteran actress, and Fung Hak-On, an actor known for playing villainous roles in several kung fu/action comedies of the 1970s and 1980s.

 Filmography

 Films

 This is a partial list of films.